› Visit site

-The NASA P-3B and DC-8 airborne laboratories are the workhorses of Operation IceBridge.
+NASA's P-3B and DC-8 airborne laboratories are the workhorses of Operation IceBridge.
 These aircraft house several sophisticated instruments for measuring snow depth, ice elevation and thickness, surface temperature, bed topography and other characteristics of sea ice, ice sheets and glaciers.

-The airborne laboratories have been joined by other aircraft, such as NASA's King Air B-200 and HU-25C Falcon, the Gulfstream G-V owned by the National Science Foundation and operated by NCAR’s Research Aviation Facility, the University of Texas Institute for Geophysics' (UTIG) chartered Kenn Borek Basler BT-67, and a variety of small planes used by researchers from the University of Alaska-Fairbanks (UAF).
+The airborne laboratories have been joined by other aircraft, such as NASA's C-130 Hercules, King Air B-200 and HU-25C Falcon, the Gulfstream G-V owned by the National Science Foundation and operated by NCAR’s Research Aviation Facility, the University of Texas Institute for Geophysics' (UTIG) chartered Kenn Borek Basler BT-67, and a variety of small planes used by researchers from the University of Alaska-Fairbanks (UAF).
 These aircraft increase the number of instruments IceBridge can field at one time, greatly expand the geographic area covered and add a higher-altitude perspective on polar ice.

 Laser altimeters are the primary instruments on both NASA's previous ice-monitoring satellite ICESat (GLAS) and the upcoming ICESat-2 (ATLAS).
 Laser altimeters are used by IceBridge scientists to measure changes in ice elevation and by using these instruments, IceBridge is able to continue ICESat's record of measurements and will validate and calibrate readings by ICESat-2 in the future.
 NASA uses two laser altimeters, one optimized for low altitude and one for medium altitude.
 UTIG and UAF also use laser altimeters of their own.

 - UTIG LiDARs